dtomasiewicz/rbrowse/README.md

 Cookies
 ========

-rbrowser will automatically store and send cookies provided by web servers.
+RBrowse will automatically store and send cookies provided by web servers.
 The manner in which cookies are handled is not guaranteed to be 100% compliant with the HTTP specification, and so the domain/path restriction may not be entirely secure.
-For this reason, you alone are responsible for ensuring that any websites queried by rbrowser are not sending malicious responses.
+For this reason, you alone are responsible for ensuring that any websites queried by RBrowse are not sending malicious responses.

 Request Blocks
 ========